-Council is responsible for the administration of the Dog and Cat Management Act within its area and to promote responsible pet ownership to enable pets and people to live in harmony.
+Council is responsible for the administration of the Dog and Cat management Act 1995 (Part 4), Dog and Cat Management Regulations 2017 (SA) within its area and to promote responsible pet ownership to enable pets and people to live in harmony.
 Council maintains a Register of dogs within the area and deals with straying, nuisance lost and found dogs.

 The Act imposes penalties to encourage people to look after their dogs and prevent them from becoming a nuisance.
 Where an owner cannot or will not control a nuisance dog, Council may impose orders to require appropriate action by that owner.
 New dogs in the area are to be registered with Council by the age of three months old or within two weeks of moving from another area.
 If you are moving, please contact Council with your updated contact details.

 Dog Registrations now fall under two simple categories: